Skip to content

 Get a drawer organizer or just use small bins.

 Just throw them in.
 When you need socks, grab two.
 If they match, great.
 If they don’t, you are starting a fashion trend in Fernwood.
 Who cares?
-The goal is “clothes off the floor,” not “clothes that look like a gap display.”
+The goal is to get your clothes off the floor, not to get your clothes looking like a Gap display.

 Hang Everything Else